 Not only are they easy, convenient, and delicious, they have:

 - Whole Grains.
 Two of them to be exact.
-100% whole wheat and freshly ground oat flour.
-Or you can substitute spelt for the wheat.
+100% whole wheat Einkorn flour and freshly ground oat flour.
+Or you can substitute spelt for the Einkorn.
 In either case, move aside all-purpose.
 These zucchini muffins don’t need you.

 - TONS of Zucchini.
 These muffins have little green specks EVERYWHERE.
 But it’s a good thing, not that icky fuzzy bad kind.